Singapore Corporate Tax: How to Pay, Tax Rate, Exemptions

 Penalties for Late or Non-Payment of Corporate Tax

-Failure to pay the assessed corporate tax on time may result in a 5% penalty, with subsequent penalties of 1% imposed for each month the tax remains unpaid (up to a total of 12% penalty).
+Failure to pay the assessed corporate tax on time may result in a 5% penalty, with subsequent penalties of 1% imposed for each month the tax remains unpaid (up to a total of 12% penalty, which does not include the initial 5% penalty).

 IRAS may also take further enforcement or legal actions to recover the unpaid tax.